 The comments in translation resource files are used to tell the parser to ignore something that would otherwise be parsed.
 They are usually added to either skip some content or to add information that describes the content.
-LingoHub recognizes all these comments as translation descriptions and stores them that way.
-At the same time it ignores the commented-out content or comments not belonging to individual translations.
-Proper comment syntax for each of the resource file formats were described in previous posts.
+Lingohub recognizes all these comments as translation descriptions and stores them that way.
+At the same time, it ignores the commented-out content or comments not belonging to individual translations.
+Proper comment syntax for each of the resource file formats was described in previous posts.

-This two-way synchronization of comments allows developers to add description to any text without leaving the development environment.
+This two-way synchronization of comments allows developers to add descriptions to any text without leaving the development environment.
 By the way, comments are only parsed for master locale resource files.

 Adding LingoChecks to comments